 Onions require several hours a day of full sun and about an inch of water a week.
 The more water they receive, the sweeter they will taste, but don't let them get soggy.
 Although they like their soil evenly moist, they don't like puddles or wet feet.

-Onions do best in a loamy, well-drained soil with a fairly neutral pH level of 6 to 6.8.
+Onions grow best in a loamy, well-draining soil with a fairly neutral pH level of 6 to 6.8.
 If your soil is acidic, amend it with some sulfur.
-If you have clumpy, wet soil like clay, add some sand before planting to keep your onions happy.
+If you have clumpy, wet soil like clay, incorporate organic matter into the planting bed before planting to keep your onions happy.

 Fertilize your onions with a nitrogen-rich fertilizer every two weeks during the growing season, stopping when you see the tops of the onion bulbs start to breach the soil.
 If you prefer, you can till some compost into your soil before planting and then skip the fertilization during the growing season.
 Either fertilization method is acceptable.